 Thank you for your cooperation.

 The creditor may contact you after your request to confirm that they won’t contact you again, or to notify you that they plan to pursue additional action such as a lawsuit.
-If you think you’re going to be sued, you should consult an experienced debt help lawyer about your options.
+If you think you’re going to be sued, you should consult an experienced debt collections defense attorney to learn about your options.

 How an Ohio Debt Relief Lawyer Can Help